Modeling a lean organization

 To better support continuous improvement, the production flows are implemented in time-effective versions.
 Therefore, an existing production flow version, together with all related kanban rules, can be copied to a future version of the production flow.
 In addition, the future-state production flow can be modeled before it's validated and activated for production.
 To help guarantee a seamless material flow on the transition date and beyond, existing kanbans from old production flow versions are automatically related to the new version.

-For the implementation of Lean manufacturing for Dynamics AX, we choose a production flow and activity approach that enables simple and complex production scenarios to be modeled in a single scalable architecture.
+For the implementation of Lean manufacturing, we choose a production flow and activity approach that enables simple and complex production scenarios to be modeled in a single scalable architecture.
 A closer look at the activity concept reveals a new simplicity for those users who require it: the shop floor and logistics workers.
 By reporting against activity-based jobs instead of inventory transactions, a unified user interface for all lean manufacturing variants transfers the business complexity from the user interface to where it belongs: the production flow as the backbone of lean manufacturing.